epics-docs/epics-docs/specs/ca_protocol.rst

 ~~~~~~~~~~~~~~~~~~~

 Some fields in messages serve as identifiers.
 These fields serve as
-identification tokens in within the context of the a circuit (TCP
+identification tokens in within the context of a circuit (TCP
 connection).
 The RECOMMENDED scheme for allocating these values is to
 create them sequentially starting at 0.
 All IDs are represented with
 ``UINT32``.

 Overflow of all identifiers MUST be handled!
 A long running applications
-might use more than 2\*\*32 of some identifier type type (typically
+might use more than 2\*\*32 of some identifier type (typically IOID).
-IOID).

 CID - Client ID
 ^^^^^^^^^^^^^^^